bakdata/faust-avro-serializer/README.md

 # faust-avro-serializer

 This repo contains an improved version of the avro serializer from https://github.com/marcosschroh/python-schema-registry-client/.
+It expects the schema to be stored in the record itself in order to mimic the behavior of Confluent's Avro SerDe.
-The idea behind this improvement was to avoid the need to give an Avro schema at the moment the serializer is created.
-This version makes a better integration with the faust library and it uses its [metadata](https://faust.readthedocs.io/en/latest/userguide/models.html#polymorphic-fields) capability inside the ``Record`` class to read the Avro schema dynamically.
+It uses Faust's [metadata](https://faust.readthedocs.io/en/latest/userguide/models.html#polymorphic-fields) capability inside the ``Record`` class to read the Avro schema dynamically.
 ### Example

 ```python